abhishek-jha-ce/eng130-week03-virtualisation/setup-app-db.md

 # Setting up 2 Separate Virtual Machine `app` & `db` and connecting them.

+###Pre-requisite:
+- app folder - It contains the working app with all the files and its dependencies in `package.json` file.
+- environment folder - It contains the test files for the environment.
-Pre-requisite: If any previous instance of **Virtual Machine** is running, destroy it using `vagrant destroy`.
+- If any previous instance of **Virtual Machine** is running, destroy it using `vagrant destroy`.

 **Step 1**: Modify the exiting `Vagrant File`, to create 2 different virtual machine `app` and `db`.